 The document is intended to be read by managers and engineers.
-People who are typically time poor and sometimes less-able than others to absorb information presented in a wordy format (i.e. not usually lawyers).
-Also people who may not have read the Regulations for many years and often not in their entirety given that the current regs are less than five years old or those operating under mutual recognition.
-The document would have benefitted greatly from an earlier clarification of the terms 'practical' and 'supervision'.
+People who are typically time poor and sometimes less-able than others to absorb information presented in a wordy format (ie, not usually lawyers).
+Also people who may not have read the regulations for many years and often not in their entirety given that the current regs are less than 5 years old or those operating under mutual recognition.
+The document would have benefitted greatly from an earlier clarification of the terms "practical" and "supervision".
 It would also have benefitted from a much clearer and earlier mention of the point that specific details of current prerequisites are proposed to be retained as guidance rather than mandated.

-The use of the word 'practical' is poor.
-This is interpreted by most if not all metalliferous miners as 'tool time', operating equipment or working outside of the mine office.
-On second or third reading of the document it becomes clear that this is not the intent or at least it appears that the actual intent is 'on or about a mine', rather than stuck in some office in Sydney.
-This has led to general discussions with a number of other ticket holders where until someone has read the document in full a couple of times everyone thinks it is proposing three or five years on the tools and no time to learn how to be a mining engineer.
+The use of the word "practical" is poor.
+This is interpreted by most if not all metalliferous miners as "tool time", operating equipment or working outside of the mine office.
+On second or third reading of the document it becomes clear that this is not the intent or at least it appears that the actual intent is "on or about a mine", rather than stuck in some office in Sydney.
+This has led to general discussions with a number of other ticket holders where until someone has read the document in full a couple of times everyone thinks it is proposing 3 or 5 years on the tools and no time to learn how to be a mining engineer.
 From correspondence it appears that even those who have read it through may still think that to an extent.
-Even after reading many times it is not entirely clear whether the actual tool-time requirement is intended to remain at one1 year or not.
+Even after reading many times it is not entirely clear whether the actual tool-time requirement is intended to remain at 1 year or not.

-Similarly for the use of the word 'supervision'.
+Similarly for the use of the word "supervision".
 Except in Queensland, this word is usually accepted as synonymous with